michalsen/ccnextwig/README.md

 This is not for your site, nor really for any public implementation.
 It is really just for me to see how to build Twig filters...

+In a twig file I put    {{ product | mfr_list }} to call the return list.
+As of this I am not working with the variable being passed.

 any questions ping me on Twitter @michalsen